Recently added

 • Girl Almighty contains substantial material from another Paul Simon song (The Obvious Child)

-Transcript of a line from John Lennon's 1968 song Happiness is a Warm Gun.
+Transcript of a line from The Beatles (wr.
+John Lennon)'s 1968 song Happiness is a Warm Gun.

 Transcript of a line from Michelle Branch's 2003 song 'Til I Get Over You.